Palo Alto Summer Camps

 All players must be signed up prior to attending camp.
 The latest rosters will be printed on the morning of the camp.
 Players signed for just a few days can choose whichever day works for them to attend.
 You can also upgrade to do more days by paying the difference.
 Let the camp Site Leader know if you want to add day(s).

+Players are placed in groups based on their age and skill level.
+Each group has 6-10 players.
 Kids 4-5 years play soccer from 9-11:00 am.
 Their snack break is 11:00-11:30 am.
 They then have supervised activities, like playing at the play structures or coloring until 1 pm.
 Any 4-5 year old who opts to play soccer will be allowed to, but it has to be THEIR decision.
 We do not want kids to hate soccer because we push them to play longer than necessary considering their age.
 We would rather a kid loves soccer and plays for the rest of their life instead of forcing them to play 90 more minutes which would make them hate it and maybe never play it again.

 For kids over 6, 9 am – 11 am is spent on warm-up, review of previous day lesson, agility for soccer-specific movement, speed and coordination, followed by the lesson of the day.
 We focus on different skills each day, for example dribbling, fakes and moves, passing, shooting, shielding, and defending.
 The coaches will make sure each kid gets one on one attention and is helped to learn the skills.
 We use fun games to reinforce the skills, to ensure kids can apply them in real soccer situations.
 11-11:30 is snack break.